Multiform-Validator/typescript-javascript/README.md

 });

 if (validationResult.isValid) {
-console.log('0 errors');
+	console.log("0 errors");
 } else {
 	console.log(validationResult.errorMsg); // Return  'This is an invalid email with my own errors' }
 ```

 Feel free to explore the various functions and experiment with different inputs to understand their behavior.
 If you encounter any issues or have suggestions, don't hesitate to reach out to me.
 Your feedback is valuable and helps improve the package.
 Happy coding!